diffT

 - Calculate dp as the Euclidean distance between the translation components of TA and TB:

-dp = norm(TA(1:3,4) - TB(1:3,4))
+dp = norm(TA(1:3,4) - TB(1:3,4)).

 - Calculate dz as the angular difference between the z-axes of TA and TB using the

-function: dz = diffangle(TA(1:3,3)', TB(1:3,3)')
+diffangle function: dz = diffangle(TA(1:3,3)', TB(1:3,3)').

 - Calculate dy as the angular difference between the y-axes of TA and TB using the

-function: dy = diffangle(TA(1:3,2)', TB(1:3,2)')
+diffangle function: dy = diffangle(TA(1:3,2)', TB(1:3,2)').

 - Calculate wz as the straight-line distance angle of the z-axes:

-wz = pi/2 - abs(abs(dz) - pi/2)
+wz = pi/2 - abs(abs(dz) - pi/2).

 - Calculate wy as the straight-line distance angle of the y-axes:

-wy = pi/2 - abs(abs(dy) - pi/2)
+wy = pi/2 - abs(abs(dy) - pi/2).

 - Combine the results into the delta vector:

-delta = [dp, dz, dy, wz, wy]
+delta = [dp, dz, dy, wz, wy].

 - Round the elements of delta to five decimal places:

-delta = round(delta, 5)
+delta = round(delta, 5).

 - If no output is requested, visualize the transformations using

-and tplot
+SGfigure and tplot functions.

 Algorithm explaination created using ChatGPT on 2025-08-19 07:45.
 (Please note: No guarantee for the correctness of this explanation)